degnbol/GASP/README.md

   E.g. install with homebrew on Mac: `brew install adoptopenjdk8`
 - pip
 - miniconda for python 3, e.g. use `./install_conda.sh`
+- julia for
-- julia for adding new chemicals to an already established E3FP MDS (chemical features).
+  - adding new chemicals to an already established E3FP MDS (chemical features).
+  - Feature selection (v1.8.5 used)

 ## INSTALL
 - Modify `$PATH` and `$PYTHONPATH` to easily access code.
 Assuming zsh this is